d8v3h31n/peg-multimarkdown-x/README.markdown

 * Footnote numbers are surrounded by "[]" in the text.

-## Headers ##

-If you use closing hashes at the end of your header, there needs to be a preceding space:

-This:

-	### Header ###

-not this:

-	### Header###

-This is a difference from the behavior of Markdown and many of its other derivatives.
-However, at the moment it's not a priority for me to change it.

 ## Raw HTML ##

 Because the original MultiMarkdown processed the text document into XHTML